minorpoet/lokad-iddd-sample/README.md

 ```

 Then, you can dive into the code by starting with `Domain` folder in this solution.
+There also is a `UnitTests` project, which contains unit tests for the domain
+(in form of Given-When-Then specifications)

 You can also try plugging in other types of event stores.
 Each event store requires
 connection string and will auto-create all required resources automatically.